Hussainsagar Lake and Catchment Area Improvement Project: Implementation and results

 The project began implementing steps in March 2008; it was scheduled to conclude in December 2012.
 Later the project deadline was rescheduled to March 2013.

 As a part of the project, seven fountains were installed in the lake in September 2011 to improve the dissolved oxygen content in the water and help aquatic life.
 The fountains, each of which cost about ₹10 million, have the capacity to pump water to a height of about 40–50 feet.
 In addition to serving their primary purpose, the fountains also added an aesthetic touch to the look of the lake.
 Additionally, a new 30 million litres per day (MLD) sewage treatment plant on the Picket Nalla is planned.
 Upgrade of an existing 20 MLD treatment plant at Hussain Sagar to higher capacity, construction of ring sewers around the lake and a small treatment plant were as a part of the project implementation.
 An ecological park was also proposed, but it was stalled due to a legal dispute.
 Besides this, shoreline improvement work at Sanjeevaiah Park was also taken up.
 Dredging and disposal of sediment was also planned for this project.
 It was said that dredging from Picket Nalla, Balkapur Nalla and Banjara Nalla will result in extraction of 7 m3 of non-hazardous and nutrient-rich sediment.
 The disposal of this extract was to be planned together with the state pollution control agency.

 As of July 2012, 42.11% of the estimated project cost was spent to achieve the objectives of this project.
 This expenditure was instrumental in achieving 60% of the project's objectives.
-Due to the slow progress on the project, the media remained skeptical about the timely completion of this project.
+Due to the slow progress on the project, the media remained sceptical about the timely completion of this project.